BeatTogether/BeatTogether/README.md

 ## Installation

+To install, Download the latest mod from our releases.
+[Click Here](https://github.com/pythonology/BeatTogether/releases) After downloading, extract the .zip to your main game folder.
+(Steam/steamapps/common/Beat Saber Or Oculus\Software\Software\hyperbolic-magnetism-beat-saber\)

 ## Custom Song Support

 **To play a custom song with a Quest user, they must manually install the custom map prior to a session.
 Be sure to alert them of this before starting a game.**